-They monopoly of these multiple providers was ensured because their territories were geographic and did not overlap.
+The monopoly of these multiple providers was ensured because their territories were geographic and did not overlap.
 It looked like a dismal conclusion where the only possible alternative source would be the fixed wireless ISPs that were expanding and doing an amazingly good job of serving their customers.
-At the beginning of 2013, it seems that there may be an opportunity for huge numbers of fixed wireless providers especially in view of the fact that Verizon and AT&T at the same time were embarked on a campaign to get rid of what was known as the Public Switched Telephone Network (PSTN) as well as the attendant obligations under the law that had guided the PSTN since the 1930s.
-They were in the midst of what appeared would be successful campaigns to abolish "providerof-last-resort" laws in the states that were there to ensure that -- with public subsidies ranging into the billions of dollars per year -- service would be available to all Americans living in rural areas.
-The only problem was at this point in time, 3 expected service began to be much more than just voice telephone calls.
+At the beginning of 2013, it seems that there may be an opportunity for huge numbers of fixed wireless providers, especially in view of the fact that Verizon and AT&T at the same time were embarked on a campaign to get rid of what was known as the Public Switched Telephone Network (PSTN) as well as the attendant obligations under the law that had guided the PSTN since the 1930s.

+By January of 2013 Verizon, AT&T and others were in the midst of what appeared would be successful campaigns to abolish "provider-of-last-resort" laws in the states that were there to ensure that -- with public subsidies ranging into the billions of dollars per year -service would be available to all Americans living in rural areas.
+The only problem was at this point in time, expected service began to be much more than just voice telephone calls.
 It began to be the greater power and higher bandwidth required by an Internet that could carry voice, data, and video.
 The telcos relied on DSL as a patch to their systems.
 But by 2010 these DSL systems were soon beaten by DOCSIS standard for cable TV modems powered by hybrid coax fiber systems to the home built out by cable MSOs in the 1990s.

-Wireless technology was there but the political and economic power were squarely in the hands of the huge cable providers and telcos the latter of which had been reassembled after the breakup of the early 1980s.
-It looked in short like a devastatingly done deal that instantiated the power of the feudal lords over the powerless peasants.
-And those who looked to Washington for help, found themselves looking not at help but a kind of regulatory free hell after four years of the Obama Administration.
-It became extremely clear that government on the national level was designed to enhance the power and political contributions of the national communications companies.
-The interests of the ordinary American people had been sold to the highest political bidders and if the campaign to abolish the PSTN were to become successful, it seemed possible that large rural areas of the US could loose all telecommunication service.
-If rural americans wanted modern telecom and internet services, they might just be left to build them on their own.
+Wireless technology was there, but the political and economic power were squarely in the hands of the huge cable providers and the telcos, the latter having been reassembled after their breakup of the early 1980s.
+It looked like a devastatingly done deal that instantiated the power of the feudal lords over the powerless peasants.
+Those who looked to Washington for help found themselves looking not at help but a kind of regulatory-free -hell after four years of the Obama Administration.
+It became extremely clear government on the national level was designed to enhance the power and political contributions from the national communications companies.
+The interests of the ordinary American had been sold to the highest political bidders.
+If the campaign to abolish the PSTN were to become successful, it seemed possible that large rural areas of the US could loose all telecommunication service.
+If rural Americans wanted modern telecom and internet services, they might just be left to build them on their own.

-With this issue The COOK Report points out that we must understand that we are now on our own and that Washington DC will do nothing on behalf of our interests.
-We can turn to the realization that while many of the early builds of unlicensed wireless technology were mesh networks, the underlying technology has now assumed capabilities that only a few dreamers had hoped for in the 1990s -- the capability of serving as a feasible and reliable alternative to the predatory economics imposed by the incumbent cable providers and telcos.
+With this issue The COOK Report points out we must understand that we are now on our own, and Washington DC will do nothing on behalf of our interests.
+We can turn to the realization while many of the early builds of unlicensed wireless technology were mesh networks, the underlying technology has now assumed capabilities that only a few dreamers had hoped for in the 1990s; the capability of serving as a feasible and reliable alternative to the predatory economics imposed by the incumbent cable providers and telcos.